 - Paging space devices that were common become independent. - The HMC changes the configuration of each shared memory partition to use the remaining paging VIOS partition as the primary and only paging VIOS partition: - If a shared memory partition uses only one paging VIOS partition and you remove that paging VIOS partition, the HMC changes the configuration of the shared memory partition to use the remaining paging VIOS partition.
 When you activate the shared memory partition, the HMC automatically reflects the name of the current paging VIOS partition in the partition profile.

-For example, two paging VIOS partitions, VIOS\A and VIOS\B, are assigned to the shared memory pool.
-A shared memory partition, SMP1, uses only VIOS\A as its paging VIOS partition.
-You remove VIOS\A from the shared memory pool.
-When you activate SMP1, the HMC automatically shows VIOS\B as the primary and only paging VIOS partition in the partition profile.

-If a shared memory partition uses two paging VIOS partitions and you remove a paging VIOS partition, the HMC changes the configuration of the shared memory partition to use the remaining paging VIOS partition as the primary and only paging VIOS partition.
-When you activate the shared memory partition, the HMC ignores the primary and secondary settings in the partition profile and assigns the remaining paging VIOS partition as the primary and secondary settings in the partition for the shared memory partition.
+For example, two paging VIOS partitions, VIOS_A and VIOS_B, are assigned to the shared memory pool.
+A shared memory partition, SMP1, uses only VIOS A as its paging VIOS partition.
+You remove VIOS_A from the shared memory pool.
+When you activate SMP1, the HMC automatically shows VIOS_B as the primary and only paging VIOS partition in the partition profile. - If a shared memory partition uses two paging VIOS partitions and you remove a paging VIOS partition, the HMC changes the configuration of the shared memory partition to use the remaining paging VIOS partition as the primary and only paging VIOS partition.
+When you activate the shared memory partition, the HMC ignores the primary and secondary settings in the partition profile and assigns the remaining paging VIOS partition as the primary and only paging VIOS partition for the shared memory partition.
 If you want to save the configuration, you can update the partition profile or save the logical partition configuration to a new partition profile.